3 Operational Imperatives Retailers Need to Consider When Transitioning from Offline to Online

 Your employee security policies need to be adapted as well to better mitigate grassroots risks.
-According to , 41% of remote workers access confidential corporate information from unsecured personal applications.
-Also, the volume of phishing attacks since the start of the pandemic.
+According to the Wrike survey, 41% of remote workers access confidential corporate information from unsecured personal applications.
+Also, the volume of phishing attacks has spiked up to 40% with some companies since the start of the pandemic.
 In an attempt to break into digital operations, hackers are now using a mixture of social engineering and technical tricks to lure information from unsuspecting users.

 One of the approaches our security specialists recommend is limiting the number of accounts and associated passwords for different business apps.
 Modern SSO (single sign-on) solutions, such as Azure Active Directory (AD), reduce the hassle of password management and, at the same time, increase individual user security levels through access controls and advanced monitoring happening in the background.